arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 </div>

-You can have as many `elif` and `then` pairs as you want, but as soon as one is statement is true, the code will do that action and not continue to check the remaining statements.
+You can have as many `elif` and `then` pairs as you want, but as soon as one is statement is true, the code will do that action stop.
+It will not continue to check the remaining statements.
 Try to think about what this code will output, then run it and check if you were right:

 ```
 c=100